 You can load the bikes on the ferry and sit upstairs or stand out on the deck.
 Grab a drink from the bar and enjoy it with your loved ones.

-The ferry ride is almost half an hour long and offers panoramic views of the bay, the city skyline, and the bridge.
+The ferry ride is almost half an hour long and offers panoramic views of the bay, the San Francisco skyline, and the bridge.

 You will also see Alcatraz Island on the way.